agiwave/GPTArena/README.md

 ## Finally

-All RNN implementaion week point is: The memory will loss information gradually faster or slower.
+All RNN implementaion weak point is: The memory will loss information gradually faster or slower.
 There's no one implementation can enforce the memory for now.
 That mean, whatever how important it is, It will be forgotten later.
 This is the point what i'm thinking.
 Is it possiable to caculate b(n) by S(n) and X(n) not only by X(n) for now?

 Thinking .......